tsundberg/selenium-test-automation/README.md

 ### IntelliJ IDEA

 The recommended development environment is IntelliJ IDEA.
 The community version is more then enough for this course.

 Download it from Jet BRAINS [https://www.jetbrains.com/idea/download/](https://www.jetbrains.com/idea/download/) and install it.

 Then open up the preferred build script, Maven or Gradle, and start doing the exercises.

 If you have tools like Eclipse or NetBeans installed and are comfortable to use them, then feel free to do so.
 Unfortunately, do not expect Thomas to be able to help you to get the sample projects working.
 He doesn't know anything about either Eclipse or NetBeans.

 ## Build tools

 Build tools are strictly not needed, but hey simplifies getting started so you should use one.
 Use Gradle or Maven.
-Gradle is easier to get started with, but somewhat slower.
-Maven is more complicated to get started with, it must be installed locally, but is faster.
+Gradle is easier to get started with.
+Maven is more complicated to get started with, it must be installed locally.

 You can use any of them, the end result is the same.